 What We Do

-A successful peer review depends greatly on a firm’s commitment to quality and compliance with professional standards.
+A successful accounting firm peer review depends greatly on a firm's commitment to quality and compliance with professional standards.
 We approach the issues you face from a professional, technical and economic standpoint, with the goal of bringing value to the process.
 We will identify potential weaknesses in your system while offering recommendations and best practices.
 Our objective is to help you improve your accounting and audit practice in terms of quality and efficiency.

 Buchbinder has offices in New York, New Jersey and Maryland and provides peer review services nationally.

-This type of peer review is for firms that provide audits under generally accepted audit standards, Government Auditing Standards, examinations under the Attest Standards, in addition to reviews, compilations and agreed-upon procedures services.
+This type of peer review service is for accounting firms that provide audits under generally accepted audit standards, Government Auditing Standards, examinations under the Attest Standards, in addition to reviews, compilations and agreed-upon procedures services.
 The objective of a system review is to determine whether the system of quality control over the firm's accounting and audit practice is designed to provide reasonable assurance of performing and reporting in accordance with professional standards, and whether the firm is appropriately complying with the system of quality control.